Bangladeshi soldiers accused of raping 12-year-old Rohingya refugee girl | DW | 04.10.2019

 "Medical examinations have confirmed that she was raped.
 But hospital authorities didn't issue a report to us even though we requested it," he said.

-Osman said the security forces have threatened hospital authorities into not accusing the troops of rape.
+He said that security forces had threatened his family, hoping they would not report the case.

-"I have been summoned to a nearby military camp a couple of times," he told DW on Friday, adding he is too afraid to go.
+"I have been summoned to a nearby military camp a couple of times," he told DW on Friday, adding he was too afraid to go.

 The family has not yet filed a police report, as it could have serious consequences for them, Osman said.